omar-rifai/solidity-fl/README.md

 This is a prototype for running a federated learning algorithm using an Ethereum Smart Contract.
 The prototype has been implemented using the truffle suite and a Python Flask backend server for simulations.

-For client side libraries installation go to the client folder and type
+You can use the intialization script by running launch_app.sh.
+Otherwise, make you can manually start the different processes as follows.

+Install the node dependencies both in the main folder and in the client folder by running (once for each):

 > npm install

-After installing the required dependencies specified above, call inside the client directory:

-> npm start

 In the main directory, to start the python backend server call:
+> pip install requirements.txt
 > flask run

-For running a developpement blockchain call:
+Then, run a developpement blockchain using truffle:
 > truffle develop

-Then, in a seperate terminal for deploying the smart contracts:
+In a seperate terminal deploy the smart contracts:

 >truffle compile; truffle migrate

+Finally, to run the react-based client, in the client folder:

+> npm start

 ##Requirements